 Practical Horseman Associate Editor Jocelyn Pierce will be competing in the Mongol Derby, a 600-mile expedition considered the longest and toughest horse race in the world, on 25 different semi-wild horses, in August.

-Over the past few months as I’ve slowly told family, friends and acquaintances about my upcoming adventure in Mongolia, I’ve found that an onslaught of questions about the race, how it works and why in the world I’d want to do it usually follows in rapid succession; understandably so, because there is a lot to the Mongol Derby.
+When I told my family, friends and acquaintances about my upcoming adventure in Mongolia, I found that an onslaught of questions about the race, how it works and why in the world I’d want to do it usually followed in rapid succession; understandably so, because there is a lot to the Mongol Derby.
 Here are the 11 most frequently asked questions I’ve encountered over the past nine months:

 1. What is the Mongol Derby?